More information is available on the visiting page

 The Maternity service consists of Delivery suite (inclusive of Obstetric theatre and water birth facilities), Maternity ward (antenatal and postnatal care), Community midwifery service (including home births), Antenatal clinic and Day assessment facilities.

-The Maternity service team consists of Head of Midwifery, Consultant Obstetricians, lead midwives, Senior Midwives, Midwives and Maternity support workers and ward clerks who supports the administration of these areas.
+The maternity service team consists of an Associate Director of Midwifery, Three Midwifery Matrons, senior specialist Midwives and coordinators Midwives and Maternity support workers, health care assistants, housekeepers and ward clerks who supports the administration of these areas.

 Friends and Family Test

 As you progress through your pregnancy and access different services, you will be given the opportunity to answer the NHS Friends and Family Test.
 The Friends and Family Test is a simple question that patients will be asked about the care they have received.
 The test is part of a way of gathering patient feedback and driving improvement in NHS hospital services across the country.
 To find out more about the Friends and Family Test click here.

 Within our maternity service we have a maternity triage which is a 24 hour assessment area where women and their families can easily access and receive prompt care.
 Click to find our more about maternity triage.